What is a

 BoundColumn

-To control the order and rendering of columns.
+BoundColumn in the grid's Columns collection, the order and rendering of

 HyperLinkColumn